acoard/jquery-form-abandonment/README.md

 jQuery-Form-Abandonment is a simple jQuery plugin that makes tracking form engagement and abandonment a breeze.

 This project is in its early stages, but already gets the job done.
+You can use it to see whether users are filling out your forms, leaving half-way through filling out your forms, and what fields they're filling out when they submit them.

-Current version: 0.1.0.
+Current version: 1.0.0.

 ###Requirements: